matthieugomez/regife/README.md

 Contrary to Stata usual `pca` command,
 - `ife` handles panel data (ie dataset where each row represents an id and a time)
 - `ife` handles unbalanced panel data : in the first step, missing observations are set to zero and a factor model is estimated.
 In a second step, missing observations are replaced by the predicted value of the factor model, etc until convergence.
+This corresponds to the algorithm described in Stock and Watson (1998).

 To generate the loadings and/or the factors, use the lhs of `=`